 Tell us about your background.
 Where did you grow up?
 Your family?

 I was born in Texas, but my family moved to the San Francisco Bay Area when I was very young.
 The abundance of cultural and performing arts meant that my sisters and I enjoyed endless opportunities to experience, observe, and learn from an early age.
-My mother, especially, deeply valued maker’s art in all forms- metalwork in bronze and steel, ceramics, porcelain, painting, collage, glass, any medium really as she appreciated the design process as well as beautiful and technically interesting pieces.
-Our home embodied my parents’ passion for Japanese minimalism with its clean lines and natural materials where each object possessed both beauty and purpose.
-The house was a collection that reflected their deep admiration for both the serene as well as their passion to support local artisans, an allure and intrigue I’ve carried with me throughout my life.
+My mother, especially, deeply valued maker’s art in any medium really as she appreciated the design process as well as beautiful and technically interesting pieces.
+Our home was a collection that reflected my parents’ deep admiration for both the purposeful and the exquisite, as well as their passion to support local artisans, an allure and intrigue I’ve carried with me throughout my life.

 How would you say your background influenced your approach to painting?
 And at what age did you become curious about art?

-I grew up immersed in culture and creativity, which greatly influenced my artistic perspective.
-As a child, my family would frequent museums, galleries, theater, ballet, and operas fostering my passion for art of all genres.
 My appreciation for painting developed further while preparing 19th-century artworks for auction catalogues.
-While in college earning a BA in art history, I served as a docent at the Arizona State Museum, guiding students through the indigenous American Indian exhibits.
-After a move to Dallas, I worked in galleries and museums and was inspired to pursue all things ‘interiors’, earning a second degree in Interior Architecture and Commercial Space Planning.
+While in college earning a BA in art history, I served as a docent at the Arizona State Museum.
+Following a move to Dallas, I worked in galleries and museums and was inspired to pursue all things ‘interiors’ earning a second degree in Interior Architecture and Commercial Space Planning.

 What inspires you, and how do you stay inspired?